stellakunzang/brownfield-of-dreams/README.md

 We had plans to refactor some of our code in order to utilize inheritance and remove repetition, but ultimately we ran out of time.
 In another iteration, since the Follower and Following models are nearly identical, we could put all the code into a single parent class.

 Our Friendship functionality is an example of polymorphism; instead of creating a new class we created a self-referential relationship wherein a friend is actually a member of the the User class.

-## Continuous Integration

-This was not only the first project where we consumed APIs, but also where we used `Rubocop` and `Travis CI` for debugging and continuous integration.
-While we didn't actually use Travis CI to deploy our code to Heroku, we did find the feedback from builds helpful in finding bugs, specifically related to API keys and other new details related to using APIs.

 ## Implementation Instructions